As a part of BJJ Basics series, this is my Ultimate Guard Retention System!

 2) I can go under the wall.
 Double Under Pass.
 Leg Drag Pass.

 3) I can go through the wall.
 Knee Cut Pass.

 4) I can go over the wall.
 Over/Under Pass.
 Smash Pass.

-In the video below, I break down this simplified perspective on Guard Passing.
-Let’s take a look at what I mean:
+In the video below, I break down this perspective on Guard Passing in a more dynamic manner.

 Okay, so now that Guard Passing is simplified for you, I’d now like to introduce you to my GRAND UNIFIED THEORY ON GUARD RETENTION.